 The COM is committed to delivering high-quality academic programming to ensure the academic and professional success of its students.
 Assessment and evaluation are crucial steps in the educational process that are carefully aligned with student learning objectives and instructional activities.
 Formative and summative assessment methods vary in format – i.e., written tests, performance assessments (research and thesis), focused assignments (case reports, projects, self-reflection) and portfolios, among others.
 Student assessment results are incorporated into the COM planning process on a regular basis to support continual improvement in programs and services to students.

-1. Unimpaired Observation: Candidates and students must have sufficient vision to be able to observe and timely interpret demonstrations, experiments and laboratory exercises in the basic sciences.
+1. Observation: Candidates and students must be able to acquire required information and timely interpret demonstrations, experiments, and laboratory exercises in the basic sciences.

-4. Intellectual, Conceptual, Integrative and Quantitative Abilities: Candidates and students must have the ability to accurately measure, calculate, reason, analyze, synthesize, problem solve, and think critically.
-They must also have the ability to participate and learn through a variety of modalities including but not limited to classroom instruction, small groups, and team and collaborative activities.
+5. Intellectual, Conceptual, Integrative, and Quantitative Abilities: Candidates and students must have the ability to accurately measure, calculate, reason, analyze, synthesize, problem solve, and think critically.
+They must also have the ability to participate and learn through a variety of modalities including, but not limited to, classroom instruction, small groups, team and collaborative activities.
 In addition, candidates and students should be able to comprehend three-dimensional relationships and understand the spatial relationships of structures.
-Candidates and students must be able to concentrate, analyze and timely interpret data and make decisions within areas in which there is a reasonable amount of visual and auditory distraction.
-They must also perform these functions in a timely manner.
+Candidates and students must be able to concentrate, timely analyze and interpret data and make decisions within areas in which there is a reasonable amount of visual and auditory distraction.

 Technological compensation can be made with respect to certain technical standards, but candidates and students should be able to perform these standards in a reasonably independent manner.